 - Partnership for Growth

-Since 2008, ZFF has implemented leadership and governance capability building programs for health in various rural municipalities in the country.
+Since 2008, Zuellig Family Foundation (ZFF) has implemented leadership and governance capability building programs for health in various rural municipalities in the country.
 Assessment of ZFF’s initial cohort municipalities in 2012 showed decreases in maternal mortality using ZFF’s health change model, which regards leadership as key to equitable and effective local health systems towards better health outcomes.

-In October 2013, USAID entered into a three-year Global Development Alliance with the ZFF to implement its capability building programs in 121 local government units including the three cities under USAID’s Cities Development Initiative.
+In October 2013, USAID/Philippines entered into a three-year Global Development Alliance with the ZFF to implement its capability building programs in 121 local government units, including the three cities under USAID’s Cities Development Initiative.

-To improve health outcomes in USAID areas of maternal and child health (MCH), family planning (FP) and tuberculosis (TB) by enhancing leadership and governance capabilities of local chief executives and local health officers.
+To improve health outcomes in the areas of maternal and child health (MCH), family planning (FP) and tuberculosis (TB) by enhancing leadership and governance capabilities of local chief executives and local health officers.

 - Train local chief executives and local health officers on Bridging Leadership competencies

 - Improve local health systems to make them more responsive to the needs for MCH, FP and TB prevention and control

 - Increase community participation and health- seeking behavior in target areas through improved local health systems and local health leadership

 Last updated: August 19, 2016